We took an unconventional decision 10 months ago. Here’s what we learned…

 You’ve got to negotiate for a higher pay before you pick up a new stint and then multiple times during your career.– Every career expert, anywhere

-Why experts give this advice?
+Why do experts give this advice?
 Simple – companies will always try to get you to work for cheaper unless you ask for more.

 Companies often start with a much lower offer since they expect the candidate to negotiate and candidates automatically reject what’s offered to them.